josdejong/mathjs/docs/reference/functions/hypot.md

 <h1 id="function-hypot">Function hypot <a href="#function-hypot" title="Permalink">#</a></h1>

-Calculate the hypotenusa of a list with values.
-The hypotenusa is defined as:
+Calculate the hypotenuse of a list with values.
+The hypotenuse is defined as:

     hypot(a, b, c, ...) = sqrt(a^2 + b^2 + c^2 + ...)

-For matrix input, the hypotenusa is calculated for all values in the matrix.
+For matrix input, the hypotenuse is calculated for all values in the matrix.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>